The HEMCO configuration file

 GridFile

-Path and name of the grid description file, which is usually named HEMCO_sa_Grid.rc.
+Path and name of the HEMCO standalone grid description file.
+This is usually named HEMCO_sa_Grid.rc.

 SpecFile